noowy/f1-factory-datahub/README.md

 Min requirements for the app:
 Android SDK version 23 or higher

-Min requirements for the server:
+Min requirements for the server(https://github.com/noowy/f1factory-datahub-server):
 PHP 7.0 or higher
 Maria DB 10.1.26 or higher